kubos/kubos/docs/sdk-docs/sdk-c.rst

 | (Vagrant)  | /usr/bin/gcc                                  | Native x86 Linux                                  |
 +------------+-----------------------------------------------+---------------------------------------------------+

-If you would like to cross-compile for one of the supported embedded boards then CMake will need to be informed about which cross-compiling toolchain to use.
+If you would like to cross-compile for one of the supported embedded boards, then CMake will need to be informed about which cross-compiling toolchain to use.
 CMake looks at two environment variables when compiling to determine which toolchain it should use.
 These variables are ``CC`` and ``CXX``.